nikhilgoenkatech/AWS.XRayExporter/readme.md

 # Replace 'PLACEHOLDER' with the password you used earlier
 $mssqlPwd = "PLACEHOLDER"
 kubectl exec -n mssql $mssqlPod -- /opt/mssql-tools18/bin/sqlcmd -C -S . -U sa -P $mssqlPwd -Q "CREATE DATABASE [DurableDB] COLLATE Latin1_General_100_BIN2_UTF8"

+# (Optionally)Deploy a cronjob to purge the history of executed workflow runs.
+# Prior configure the purgehistory.yml to your needs
+# kubectl -f ./purgehistory.yml
 ```

 **Step 5)** Configure the polling & fowarding of X-Ray data in connector-config.yml